 The ESF IoT Edge Framework enables developers to:

 - Develop and manage IoT edge computing applications

 - Easily connect to IoT devices and cloud services using IoT industrial protocols

 - Visually compose data flows to manage, analyse and route data

 Thanks to its Java/OSGi basis, ESF and its applications can be ported across different system hardware architectures and can be dynamically updated.
 Moreover, as ESF is based on the leading open source technology Eclipse Kura, it prevents vendor lock-in and guarantees the protection of the software investment.

-The functinalities offered by the ESF Edge Computing Platform can be divided into three main areas:
+The functinalities offered by the ESF IoT Edge Framework can be divided into three main areas:

 ESF employs a single model to simplify the communication between the devices and the gateway.
 It first encapsulates protocols such as Modbus and OPC-UA so that a common format can be reused across different devices then it automatically creates a digital image of a device to easily connect it to the gateway and the cloud.
 ESF also provides APIs to interfaces with the I/O interfaces of an IoT gateway like Serial communication via RS 232/485, Bluetooth 2.1, Bluetooth 4.0 and BLE, USB, and CAN Bus.
 The support for interfaces and protocol is available at the Eclipse Marketplace for IoT.